 @Mahan @Javier and @Yajie to provide the results, @Davit and others to interpret.

-Since performing the Differential Projection Pursuit is computationally expensive in the presence of 1,754,745 cells, we first conducted the mentioned Data Nugget method.
+Since performing the Differential Projection Pursuit is computationally expensive in the presence of 1,754,745 cells, we first conducted the mentioned data nugget method.
 After obtaining 3385 refined data nuggets from the HEUvsUE dataset, we obtained six projections and conducted varimax rotations on them.
-We have estimated the density of the stimulated cells, the unstimulated cells, and the difference between them, which is plotted in Figure 1.
+We have estimated the density of the stimulated cells as f1y, the unstimulated cells as f2y, and the difference between them as f1y f2y, which are plotted in Figure 1.
 The column of graphs on the right shows several blue clusters where the stimulated cells were more abundant than the unstimulated.
 Alternatively, the red clusters are the regions where the unstimulated cells are more abundant than the stimulated.

 We then conducted SVM based on the 2-d projections and predicted the red and blue regions.
 In Table 2, we see the proportion of stimulated and unstimulated cells from the total in the predicted blue region for each projection, as well as the percentage and counts of the stimulated and unstimulated cells for the region.
 For the rest of the analysis, we focused on projections 1 and 3.
 Figure 2 pictures the projected data nuggets for the first and third projections displayed in Figure 1.
 The left plots are the projected data nuggets, while the right plots are the projected raw data using the same projection matrices.
 In the middle, we have the estimated densities using the data nuggets with contours.

-The loading for each surface protein for projections one and three is represented in the loading plots shown in Figure 3.
+Figure 3 shows the protein expression levels for the predicted blue and red regions we obtained.
+The loading for each surface protein for projections one and three is represented in the loading plots shown in Figure 4.
 For the first projection, proteins FITC-A and PerCP-Cy5-5-A contribute significantly to the first direction, while proteins APC-A, APC-Cy7-A, and PE-Cy7-A strongly correlate with the second direction.
 For the third projection, proteins APC-Cy7-A and PE-A made significant contributions to the first direction, and proteins Alex 700-A, APC-A, and PerCP-Cy5-5-A have strong relationships with the second direction.

-In order to detect clusters of interest, weighted K-means was applied to the predicted blue regions for the first and third projections, and the clustering results are pictured in Figure 4 and Figure 5, respectively.
-Weighted within-cluster sum of squares was used to choose the optimal number of clusters.
-The optimal number of clusters was 5 and 7 for projections 1 and 3, respectively.
-The box plots in Figures 4 and 5 show the protein expression levels for each cluster.
+In order to detect clusters of interest, weighted K-means was applied to the predicted blue regions for the first and third projections, where weighted within-cluster sum of squares was used to choose the optimal number of clusters.
+The optimal number of clusters was 5 and 7 for projections one and three, respectively.
+The clustering results are pictured in Figure 5 and Figure 6, accordingly.
+The box plots in Figures 5 and 6 show the protein expression levels for each cluster, while the plots on the left picture the projected data nuggets where the clusters we obtained within the predicted blue regions are in colors.
 Tables 3 and 4 represent the proportion of stimulated and unstimulated cells from the total in each cluster of the predicted blue region for projections 1 and 3, as well as the percentage and counts of the stimulated and unstimulated cells.

+The same analysis can be performed for the red region.
+In figure 7, we display the clusters we obtained from the red region of the differential projection pursuit.
+The analysis which consists of the boxplot of the clusters and tables with the proportion and percentage of cells in each cluster is shown in supplement to the paper in Appendix 1.